NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 Design and implement `dotnet nuget config` command.

 ## Non-Goals
-Design and implement `dotnet nuget config` command with commands other than `list`, e.g. add/update/delete
+Design and implement in the same way for NuGet.exe command.

 ## Solution
 The following command will be implemented in the `dotnet.exe` CLI.